SixLabors/docs/articles/imagesharp/exr.md

 - `PixelType` controls whether channels are written as `Half`, `Float`, or `UnsignedInt`.
 - `Compression` controls the current EXR encoder compression mode.
 Use `None`, `Zip`, or `Zips`.

+Do not use OpenEXR only because an image is "high quality."
+Use it when the numeric range and precision are needed by the pipeline.
+If the next step is ordinary display, web delivery, or a thumbnail, tone mapping or conversion to a delivery format is usually the next deliberate step.

 ## Read OpenEXR Metadata